kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 Table 1.
 Glucose Tolerance Test TEST\_TYPE and Long Name TEST\_TYPE LONGNAME

-<a id="org2a84ae8"></a>

-### GTT\_0\_5 Glucose Tolerance 1/2 hour post XXX challenge (glucose dose not specified)

-<a id="orgcd7f4e4"></a>

-### GTT\_1 Glucose Tolerance 1 hour post XXX challenge (glucose dose not specified)

-<a id="org671fdcc"></a>

-### GTT\_1\_5 Glucose Tolerance 1 1/2 hour post XXX challenge (glucose dose not specified)

-<a id="org20f498a"></a>

-### GTT\_2 Glucose Tolerance 2 hour post XXX challenge (glucose dose not specified)

-<a id="orgf8cd6a2"></a>

-### GTT\_3 Glucose Tolerance 3 hour post XXX challenge (glucose dose not specified)

-<a id="org526a316"></a>

-### GTT\_4 Glucose Tolerance 4 hour post XXX challenge (glucose dose not specified)

-<a id="orgbb61f4e"></a>

-### GTT\_5 Glucose Tolerance 5 hour post XXX challenge (glucose dose not specified)

-<a id="org8f6e074"></a>

-### GTT\_6 Glucose Tolerance 6 hour post XXX challenge (glucose dose not specified)

-<a id="org1544a1c"></a>

-### GTT\_7 Glucose Tolerance 7 hour post XXX challenge (glucose dose not specified)

-<a id="org9481338"></a>

-### GTT50\_1 Glucose Tolerance 1 hour post 50 g oral challenge

-<a id="org03f935a"></a>

-### GTT75\_1 Glucose Tolerance 1 hour post 75 g oral challenge

-<a id="orge779256"></a>

-### GTT75\_1\_5 Glucose Tolerance 1 1/2 hour post 75 g oral challenge

-<a id="org3c6892b"></a>

-### GTT75\_2 Glucose Tolerance 2 hour post 75 g oral challenge

-<a id="org34f16df"></a>

-### GTT100\_0\_5 Glucose Tolerance 1/2 hour post 100 g oral challenge

-<a id="org522e1b1"></a>

-### GTT100\_1 Glucose Tolerance 1 hour post 100 g oral challenge

-<a id="org0a62d69"></a>

-### GTT100\_1\_5 Glucose Tolerance 1 1/2 hour post 100 g oral challenge

-<a id="org3a688f3"></a>

-### GTT100\_2 Glucose Tolerance 2 hour post 100 g oral challenge

-<a id="orgda99c69"></a>

-### GTT100\_3 Glucose Tolerance 3 hour post 100 g oral challenge

-<a id="org511ec57"></a>

-### GTT100\_3\_5 Glucose Tolerance 3 1/2 hour post 100 g oral challenge

-<a id="org33ada3a"></a>

-### GTT100\_4 Glucose Tolerance 4 hour post 100 g oral challenge

-<a id="org89e92bf"></a>

-### GTT100\_5 Glucose Tolerance 5 hour post 100 g oral challenge

-<a id="orgff19e65"></a>

-### GTT100\_6 Glucose Tolerance 6 hour post 100 g oral challenge

-<a id="orga9c593b"></a>

-### GTT100\_PRE Glucose pre 100 g oral challenge (fasting)

-<a id="org8b22814"></a>

-### GTT50\_PRE Glucose pre 50 g oral challenge (fasting)

-<a id="org1a6ef68"></a>

-### GTT75\_PRE Glucose pre 75 g oral challenge (fasting)

-<a id="org72115e2"></a>

-### GTT\_PRE Glucose pre oral challenge (fasting; glucose dose not specified)
+1. GTT\_0\_5 Glucose Tolerance 1/2 hour post XXX challenge (glucose dose not specified)

+2. GTT\_1 Glucose Tolerance 1 hour post XXX challenge (glucose dose not specified)

+3. GTT\_1\_5 Glucose Tolerance 1 1/2 hour post XXX challenge (glucose dose not specified)

+4. GTT\_2 Glucose Tolerance 2 hour post XXX challenge (glucose dose not specified)

+5. GTT\_3 Glucose Tolerance 3 hour post XXX challenge (glucose dose not specified)

+6. GTT\_4 Glucose Tolerance 4 hour post XXX challenge (glucose dose not specified)

+7. GTT\_5 Glucose Tolerance 5 hour post XXX challenge (glucose dose not specified)

+8. GTT\_6 Glucose Tolerance 6 hour post XXX challenge (glucose dose not specified)

+9. GTT\_7 Glucose Tolerance 7 hour post XXX challenge (glucose dose not specified)

+10. GTT50\_1 Glucose Tolerance 1 hour post 50 g oral challenge

+11. GTT75\_1 Glucose Tolerance 1 hour post 75 g oral challenge

+12. GTT75\_1\_5 Glucose Tolerance 1 1/2 hour post 75 g oral challenge

+13. GTT75\_2 Glucose Tolerance 2 hour post 75 g oral challenge

+14. GTT100\_0\_5 Glucose Tolerance 1/2 hour post 100 g oral challenge

+15. GTT100\_1 Glucose Tolerance 1 hour post 100 g oral challenge

+16. GTT100\_1\_5 Glucose Tolerance 1 1/2 hour post 100 g oral challenge

+17. GTT100\_2 Glucose Tolerance 2 hour post 100 g oral challenge

+18. GTT100\_3 Glucose Tolerance 3 hour post 100 g oral challenge

+19. GTT100\_3\_5 Glucose Tolerance 3 1/2 hour post 100 g oral challenge

+20. GTT100\_4 Glucose Tolerance 4 hour post 100 g oral challenge

+21. GTT100\_5 Glucose Tolerance 5 hour post 100 g oral challenge

+22. GTT100\_6 Glucose Tolerance 6 hour post 100 g oral challenge

+23. GTT100\_PRE Glucose pre 100 g oral challenge (fasting)

+24. GTT50\_PRE Glucose pre 50 g oral challenge (fasting)

+25. GTT75\_PRE Glucose pre 75 g oral challenge (fasting)

+26. GTT\_PRE Glucose pre oral challenge (fasting; glucose dose not specified)

     It is anticipated that each site will populate some subset of the TEST\_TYPEs listed above.
 Sites are not expected to find that all are in use at their locations.
 It is also anticipated that the 1 hour and 2 hour TEST\_TYPEs will be the more common time points (see below).
     Panels: NA
     Equivalent Tests: The test types in Table 1 that contain “pre” in the test type name are fasting glucose values (i.e., values obtained prior to the patient drinking the glucose load).
 For research projects where fasting glucose tests are assessed, it may be appropriate to ask the investigator whether he/she also wants to include these fasting glucose tests that were obtained as part of a GTT challenge test.
 The GTT “pre” tests are not included in the GLU\_F (fasting glucose test type) in the VDW since they are included in the GTT test types.
     Not Equivalent Tests: Do not include any tests where the name or title of the test includes “post prandial” or “lactose tolerance.”
 GGT (or GGTP, gamma-glutamyl transpeptidase) is an unrelated test.
 Random glucose tests are related but not equivalent tests.
     Indications: The oral glucose tolerance test (GTT) is considered a “challenge test” in that it is used to assess the presence of gestational diabetes in pregnant women based on a “challenge” or loading dose of glucose.
 It is also used (not common) to assess patients who have signs and symptoms of diabetes mellitus but whose fasting plasma glucose is normal or suggests prediabetes.
 The GTT provides information about both the ability of the pancreas to secrete insulin after a glucose “load” and the body’s response to insulin.
 Interpretation of the results of the GTT is usually based on both the blood glucose concentrations measured before the glucose load is ingested and at set time points after drinking the glucose load.
     In women who had gestational diabetes, a postpartum glucose evaluation is also often done.
 In this situation, either a 2 hour post 75 g glucose load test (see below) or a standard fasting glucose is obtained within 6 weeks after delivery.
     Description: A standard 50-, 75-, or 100-gram dose of an oral glucose solution is ingested (over 5 minutes for the 75-g dose) after an overnight fast.
 Blood samples are usually drawn before the test, between 0 and 2 hours, and at 2 hours.
     In pregnant women, a “screening” challenge GTT test is often done that measures plasma glucose 1 hour after a 50-g glucose load.
 If the glucose level is > 130 mg/dL, then a 100-g glucose load is done (see Table 2).
 Glucose concentrations are drawn before drinking the glucose load for the test, and at 1 hour, 2 hours, and 3 hours after drinking the glucose load.
     Time periods beyond 4 hours are not routinely used for gestational diabetes assessment.
     We anticipate that the 75 g GTT test will be used more often as we go forward in time.
 This is because the 2011 American Diabetes Association (ADA) criteria for gestational diabetes mellitus recommend a 75g GTT in all pregnant women at 24-28 weeks gestation.
 The times and values used in this newly-recommended standard include a fasting result, and a 1 hr and 2 hr result as part of the GTT.
 A 75g 2hr value >153 mg/dl during pregnancy is diagnostic for gestational diabetes mellitus.
-Related Tests: Fasting glucose, random glucose Approximate Reference Range: Values above which the test results are considered abnormal or high or indicative of diabetes at 1, 2, and/or 3 hours are shown in Table 2.
+    Related Tests: Fasting glucose, random glucose
+    Approximate Reference Range: Values above which the test results are considered abnormal or high or indicative of diabetes at 1, 2, and/or 3 hours are shown in Table 2.
     Table 2.
 Threshold Values for Diagnosis Diabetes Mellitus Using the Glucose Tolerance Test Glucose Load for
     GTT
     Fasting Plasma
     Glucose
     (mg/dL)
     GTT Value at 1
     hour (or 30 or
     90 minutes)
     GTT Value
     at 2 hours
     GTT Value
     at 3 hours
     Gestational diabetes
     50 g < 95 > 130
     75 g < 95 > 153
     100 g < 95 >180 \* >155 \* >140 \*
     Assessing glucose tolerance in individual who is not pregnant (75 g load) Normal < 100 < 200 < 140
     Prediabetes 100 – 125 > 200 140-199
     Diabetes > 126 > 200 > 200
     If 2 or more glucose levels exceed the threshold, then a diagnosis of gestational diabetes is made.
     Comments: Component test names for the GTT vary widely from site to site.
 Sometimes the words “gestational,” “gestational diabetes,” or “OB screen” are in the name.
 Sometimes the word “tolerance” is in the name, but not always.
     Test Method Variance: See statements above about the varying glucose loads that are used.
     Other: Some sites do not use unique CPT or LOINC codes for different glucose loads.
 There may be unique codes for the different time increments (1hr, 2 hr, etc), but not always.
 The text string field usually specifies the hour (for example, a GTT 3 hr may have three rows of data in which the text string specifies the specific hour [1 hr, 2 hr, 3 hr]).
     Loading dose of glucose is not included in electronic data at all sites.
 Because the loading dose of glucose is not always indicated in the electronic lab data stream, it is crucial to ensure the abnormal flags are populated in the VDW.
 As shown in Table 2, the criteria for determining whether or not the lab results are abnormal vary, not only based on the time the sample was obtained, but also based on the glucose load the individual ingested.
 The abnormal flag, along with the result value, may be the only way to conclusively know whether or not the test result was abnormal.

-<a id="orgefc0e1d"></a>
+<a id="org4392eea"></a>

-# Opioid Urine Toxicity
+## Opioid Urine Toxicity

-<a id="org24fc6b0"></a>
+<a id="orgdd79053"></a>

-## U\_BUPRENORPHINE\_CNF (Buprenorphine in Urine)
+### U\_BUPRENORPHINE\_CNF (Buprenorphine in Urine)

 -   Common Name: Buprenorphine in Urine by Confirmatory method
 -   Long Name: